 - International Association for the Study of Pain.
 Contains information on all the latest international pain events and publications in PAIN.

-- This is a website provided by the International Association for the Study of Pain: Special Interest Group on Pain in Childhood.
+- International Association for the Study of Pain: Special Interest Group on Pain in Childhood.
 It offers a link to new publications from the Pediatric Pain Letter, providing peer-reviewed commentaries on pain in infants, children and adolescents.

 - The American Pain Society.
 Provides background, policy, and extensive references concerning multidisciplinary assessment and treatment of chronic pain in children and adolescents.